wgdetective/interview-task/README.md

 [
     {
         "id" : 1,
-        "question" : "What is your favorite color?", "answers" : [
+        "name" : "What is your favorite color?", "answers" : [
             "Black",
             "White",